NateKomodo/WeNeedToModDeeper-installer/README.md

 **IMPORTANT: Make sure you have the ModEngine DLL in the same folder!
 [You can download the DLL here](https://github.com/NateKomodo/WeNeedToModDeeper-Engine/releases/latest)**

+## Getting mods
+You can use the built in mod manager to get mods, or download the DLLs off the internet and put them in the plugins folder in your game install.

+If you wish to have your plugin added to the mod manager, open an issue on the repo [here](https://github.com/NateKomodo/WeNeedToModDeeper-Plugins)

 ## Mod engine code/building a mod
 Please refer to my other repo, [WeNeedToModDeeper-core](https://github.com/NateKomodo/WeNeedToModDeeper-Engine), it has all the code for the engine and will also have a tutorial for making mods.